saturnlighting/literature-review/README.md

 relationship between physical environment and active travel in general;
-Cozens et al. (2003) papers on the association between street lighting and crime or fear of crime; Boyce (2019) wrote a review on the benefits of light at night; and Fotios and Castleton (2017) a review of suggested actions to enable cycling lighting to contribute to the safety of cyclists in the UK.
+Cozens et al. (2003) papers on the association between street lighting and crime or fear of crime; Boyce (2019) wrote a review on the benefits of light at night; and S. Fotios and Castleton (2017) a review of suggested actions to enable cycling lighting to contribute to the safety of cyclists in the UK.
 However, to the best of our knowledge, no academic paper has reviewed the international literature available on the relationship between active travel and road lighting specifically.

 <!-- Reviews on the relationship between build environment and active travel or physical activity considering lighting (e.g. @bonaccorsi_impact_2020; @mccormack_search_2011; @cerin_neighbourhood_2017; @prince_examining_2022).
 Other reviews look at environment, crime, and physical activity (e.g. @foster_built_2008; @loukaitou-sideris_is_2006), or at street lighting and crime [@cozens_critical_2003].